kibuchijw/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 	* Factorial of `NaN` is `1`
 	* You must do it recursively
 	* You must use a function
 	* You must use `console.log(...)` to print all output
 	* You are not allowed to use `var`
+### 11. Second biggest!
+* A script that searches the second biggest integer in the list of arguments.
+	* You can assume all arguments can be converted to integer
+	* If no argument passed, print `0`
+	* If the number of arguments is 1, print `0`
+	* You must use `console.log(...)` to print all output
+	* You are not allowed to use `var`